omniskop/lecture-devops-app/README.md

 ### Getting started

-For more information regarding the app, please have a look into its [README](./app/README.md).
+For more information regarding the app, please take a look into its [README](./app/README.md).

 The `Makefile` is the main entry point for this repository.
-It's meant to be used for documentation purposes and local development/invocation only.
+It's meant to locally play and mess around with the application to figure out how it works and to tear it apart if necessary.
+Additionally, it should document all
+invocations relevant to help you adapt this application as *workload* for the exercise implementation.

+**_Please note, that this `Makefile` is solely meant to showcase how to interact with the application and the code base.
+It is not recommended to invoke `make` targets from the CI/CD, but rather use automation-specific interfaces (e.g. `Jenkinsfile`, `.travis.yml`, etc.), which would then invoke commands shown under some make target or in on eof the `package.json` files._**

 The following commands are available:

-*NOTE:*

-The `Makefile` is solely meant to showcase how to interact with the application and the code base, it is not recommended to invoke make targets from the CI/CD, but rather use automation-specific interfaces (e.g. `Jenkinsfile`, `.travis.yml`, etc.), which would then invoke logic also shown under some make target.

 #### `make install-stack`